 Any person coming to work in UCD from outside the EU requires authorisation to work legally in Ireland.
 For hourly paid staff, it is the responsibility of the School/Unit to ensure paperwork is in order before work commences.

-Regulations regarding employment permits are laid down by the Department of Business, Enterprise and Innovation and must be strictly adhered to.
+Regulations regarding employment permits are laid down by the Department of Business, Enterprise and Employment and must be strictly adhered to.